zlieberman/survivor/Survivor/Assets/Scripts/Characters/Player/README_Crawling.md

 # Crawling Mechanic Implementation

 ## Overview
 This implementation adds a crawling mechanic to the player character that can be toggled by pressing the C key.
-When crawling, the player moves at a slower speed and the `IsCrawling` animation parameter is set to true.
+When crawling, the player moves at a slower speed, the `IsCrawling` animation parameter is set to true, and the character controller's collision box is adjusted to allow crawling under small surfaces.

 ## Features
 - **Toggle Crawling**: Press C to start/stop crawling